mtrifilo/react-ssr-boilerplate/README.md

 This will be a minimalistic boiler plate with everything you need to get a server side rendered React application up and running FAST.

 This is meant to be an alternative starter project for Free Code Camp full stack application projects.
+It's not officially affiliated with Free Code Camp.

 ## Roadmap